shuxiao9058/emacs_config/README.md

   Copy the ".emacs.d" folder to home directory("~/").
   Run Emacs program and enjoy yourself!

-Tested on Arch Linux, Emacs version is v24.3.
+Tested on Arch Linux, Ubuntu and OS X, Emacs version is v24.3.

-                                                    Updated On Fri Jun 07, 2013
+                                                       Updated On Sat Jun 08, 2013
                                                                               Ji Ya